Norwegian Wood

 extinguished something.
 This is unbearably sad and painful, even to

 me."
 I ripped his letter to shreds and threw it away.
-I never wrote to
+I never wrote

 him again.